GinniNio/spt2/README.md

 ## Usage

 Open `index.html` in a modern browser to experiment with the demo.
-You can adjust system parameters or load sample matches from `matches.json`.
-If you run a local scraping service at `localhost:3001`, the "Fetch Web Matches" button will retrieve live data, analyse it and display the results using the same pipeline.
+Use the file picker above the **Load Matches** button to select a JSON file containing match data.
+After selecting your file, click **Load Matches** to analyse those games.
+If you run a local scraping service at `localhost:3001`, the "Fetch Web Matches" button will retrieve live data and display the results using the same pipeline.

 ## Framework Highlights (May 2025)